Stemona tuberosa

 Stemona tuberosa is a species of flowering plant in the family Stemonaceae.
-It is native to China, India, southeast Asia, and New Guinea.
 Hornets play an important role in seed dispersal by biting off the seed with its elaiosome and then carrying the seed away for about 100 m.
 There they chew off the elaiosome and abandon the seed which is likely to be taken by ants into their nest.

+Distribution

+It is native to Assam, Bangladesh, Cambodia, South-Central and Southeast China, Hainan, India, Laos, the Lesser Sunda Islands, the Maluku Islands, Myanmar, New Guinea, the Philippines, Sri Lanka, Taiwan, Thailand, and Vietnam.

 Traditional medicine

 Stemona tuberosa (百部 (bǎi bù)) is one of the 50 fundamental herbs used in traditional Chinese medicine.
 It can be used as a treatment for Pediculus capitus and Phthirus pubis typically with low skin irritation.